 The improvements, conducted over several updates, make the paper and digital (GIS) versions of the Important Farmland Maps significantly more accurate and useful.
 They represent evolutions in technology that have occurred in recent years, and are necessary to create products meeting modern standards for use in the planning process.

-More information regarding older improvements to FMMP technology and procedures used to create the Important Farmland maps and data is provided in the links below.
+More information regarding improvements to FMMP technology and procedures used to create the Important Farmland maps and data is provided in the links below.